A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Should

-using a 4th template parameter, to make it become a static_vector
+using a 4th template parameter, to make it become a static_vector.
+The paper

 P0639R0: Changing attack vector of the constexpr_vector